-Why is RISE desirable?
 Everyone who works in a clinical setting anticipates a certain level of stress when caring for patients-whether in a busy, complex health system, or at a small community hospital.
 Sometimes you are involved in an unanticipated clinical event like a patient death or a medical error.
 You may have a problem or unpleasant run-in with a patient or family.
 Or maybe your treatment plan doesn't end successfully.
-The result-

-you feel traumatized as a so-
+The resultyou feel traumatized as a socalled "second victim."

-called "second victim."

 Too often, these traumatized caregivers turn inwards choosing not to seek help, although often they want help and just can't find it.
-Who can they talk to who will understand without being judgmental?
-Who can offer coping strategies and guide them so they can continue to thrive at their job... confidentially?

-When implemented in your hospital, the RISE program is staffed by your peer volunteers like nurses, doctors, therapists, pharmacists, chaplains, and staff.
+When implemented in your hospital, the Caring for the Caregiver program is staffed by your peer volunteers such as nurses, doctors, therapists, pharmacists, chaplains, and staff.
 These folks will be specially trained and on call to provide confidential support for their distressed colleagues.

-Bringing RISE to your Health Care Setting
+Bringing Caring for the Caregiver to your Health Care Setting

-To help you bring RISE to your health care setting, clinicians and researchers at Johns Hopkins developed a program called Caring for the Caregiver: Implementing RISE.
+To help you bring Caring for the Caregiver to your health care setting, clinicians and researchers at Johns Hopkins developed an implementation program.
 It includes all the information you need to both understand the issues around being a "second victim" and offer it in your facility.